-Do you ever think that if you become more lovable, he’ll be more loving—and the abuse will stop?
+Do you ever think that if you become more lovable, your partner will be more loving—and the abuse will stop?

 If this thinking sounds familiar, you’re certainly not alone.

 - Abuse isn’t your fault.
-It’s his choice.
+It’s the abuser’s choice.
 And it can be a crime.